Where Are the Most Expensive Chateaux in France?

 However, there are disparities within these regions; the Haute-Savoie beats all records with an average price of over 5,5M euros, while here at MFH, the most popular area is the Loire Valley where the average budget is €1.5M euros.

-There’s been fewer chateaux / historic properties coming to the market this year; many have been sold and there’s not been the usual influx in spring with the pandemic starting.
+There’s been fewer chateaux/historic properties coming to the market recently; many have been sold and there’s not been the usual influx in spring with the pandemic starting.
 While interest, enquiries and sales for these historic properties and estates keeps increasing, year after year after year.

-Discover our collection of French chateaux and historic real estate, and contact us to tell us about your requirements.
-We may have an “off-market” opportunity that we cannot publish on the website and may be just perfect for you.
+Discover our collection of French chateaux, estates and domaines, and contact us to tell us about your search criteria.
+We may have an “off-market” opportunity or a secret property that we cannot publish on the website, and may be just the perfect castle for you.

 Back to articles